365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Toys in every room (try to keep one room that’s toy free)

-- Your approach to life so you’re happy with a simple, easy, enjoyable life!
+- Your approach to life so you’re happy with a simple, easier, enjoyable life!

 RESOURCES ON DECLUTTERING